Lukobet/Darey.io_pbl/project23.md

 aws eks describe-nodegroup --cluster-name demo-cluster --nodegroup-name sample

+To deploy the below codes use

+kubectl apply -f /home/tosinaluko/nginx-pod.yaml

 Now we know that containers are stateless by design, which means that data does not persist in the containers.
 Even when you run the containers in kubernetes pods, they still remain stateless unless you ensure that your configuration supports statefulness.